thomas-mc-work/nfsiise-build-env/README.md

 - `ubuntu-18.04`
 - `ubuntu-20.04`

-Or you can easily extend one of the existing Dockerfiles to adapt any other Debian based OS or version.
+You can easily modify one of the existing Dockerfiles to adapt any other Debian based OS or version.

-The create binary `nfs2se` will be dropped into the current folder.
+The created binary `nfs2se` will be dropped into the current folder (`./nfs2se`).

 ## Final Note

 Currently the game is being compiled using the `gl1` CLI switch.
-THis is due to a visual regression, which I've encountered lately (2021-03).
+This is due to a visual regression, which I've encountered lately (2021-03).
 [This issue is being reported here](https://github.com/zaps166/NFSIISE/issues/68).